Kavrayskiy VII projection

 The Kavrayskiy VII projection is a map projection invented by Soviet cartographer Vladimir V. Kavrayskiy in 1939 for use as a general-purpose pseudocylindrical projection.
-Like the Robinson projection, it is a compromise intended to produce good-quality maps with low distortion overall.
+It is a compromise projection intended to produce good-quality maps with low distortion overall, similar in purpose to the later Robinson projection.
 It scores well in that respect compared to other popular projections, such as the Winkel tripel, despite straight, evenly spaced parallels and a simple formulation.
 Regardless, it has not been widely used outside the former Soviet Union.